anubiskhan/intermission-assignments/2be/details/how_the_web_works.md

 Now we have a better grasp about the internet, and how some of the things are working.
 Now, let's answer a few questions to check our understanding.
 Don't be afraid to do additional research (googleing) for an answer.
 Fork this gist and answer the following questions:

 1. Describe, step by step, what happens when I type `www.example.com` into my browser and try to go to the page?
-    Your computer sends a get request to your router asking for www.example.com.
+    Your browser adds a . to the end of the URL.
+Your browser and OS then check to see if they know the IP address associated with that DNS.
+If they don't your OS communicates to a DNS resolver(see below) and gets the needed IP address.
+Then your computer sends a get request to your router asking for www.example.com.
 Your router uses your modem to send that message to your ISP.
 Your ISP communicates that to www.example.com's ISP.
 That ISP sends that message to a www.example.com router via a modem.
 That router sends a message to the example server.
 At each step in this process the requisite IP addresses are collected and packaged atop one another. www.example.com then sends a message through the chain in reverse using the prepackaged IP addresses to find its way.
 1. What does HTTP stand for?
     Hypertext Transfer Protocol
 1. What protocol does the World Wide Web use?